BjarneVerschorre/murder-ssg-py/README.md

-# murder-ssg
+# murder-ssg-py
-JavaScript-based Static Site Generator with no edge.
+Python-based Static Site Generator with no edge.